danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

 Calibration plots of the external validation data with and without PGR are calculated and shown using restricted cubic splines.
-The interpretation of the calibration plot were provided in the section 2.3 of this document, in the corresponding paper and in the literature provided in the paper and at the end of this document.
-More details about the method are given in the references below.
+The interpretation of the calibration plot were provided in the section 2.2 reported above, in the corresponding paper and in the literature provided in the paper and at the end of this document.

 ``` r
 if (!require("pacman")) install.packages("pacman")